Scorched earth: Napoleonic Wars

 During the third Napoleonic invasion of Portugal in 1810, the Portuguese population retreated towards Lisbon and was ordered to destroy all the food supplies the French might capture as well as forage and shelter in a wide belt across the country.
 (Although effective food-preserving techniques had recently been invented, they were still not fit for military use because a suitably-rugged container had not yet been invented.)
 The command was obeyed as a result of French plundering and general ill-treatment of civilians in the previous invasions.
 The civilians would rather destroy anything that had to be left behind, rather than leave it to the French.
 When the French armies reached the Lines of Torres Vedras on the way to Lisbon, French soldiers reported that the country "seemed to empty ahead of them".
-Low morale, hunger, disease and indiscipline greatly weakened the French army and compelled the forces to retreat, see also Attrition warfare against Napoleon.
+Low morale, hunger, disease and indiscipline greatly weakened the French army and compelled the forces to retreat.